Gender-affirming therapy is a specific form of mental healthcare that seeks to honor and celebrate a person’s gender rather than “fix” it.

 Gender-affirming therapy is a specific form of mental healthcare that seeks to honor a person’s gender.
 According to the American Psychiatric Association, gender-affirming therapy addresses the following issues alongside a person’s gender exploration.

 As you begin your search for a qualified provider, be sure to pay attention to their credentials.
-Don’t be afraid to ask questions like “How much of your current caseload is made up of transgender folks?” or “What type of training do you have in working with trans folks?”
+Don’t be afraid to ask questions like “How much of your current caseload is made up of transgender people?” or “What type of training do you have in working with trans people?”

-A qualified provider will welcome these sorts of questions and will be happy to talk to you about their skills and experience in supporting LGBTQ+ folks.
+A qualified provider will welcome these sorts of questions and will be happy to talk to you about their skills and experience in supporting LGBTQ+ people.

 If you feel uncomfortable with a therapist for any reason, know that you can always work with someone else who might be a better fit.